 At the end of March 2015, 96 of the 120 buildings were still in community use - a considerable achievement, and a much larger number that many had expected.
-Eight buildings were being redeveloped by housing providers and 19 had been declared surplus to requirements, to be leased, sold or demolished (including 3 that reverted to community use).
+Eight buildings were being redeveloped by housing providers and 16 had been declared surplus to requirements, to be leased, sold or demolished.

-Of the 96 still in community use, some 40 buildings had achieved or were working towards asset transfer to local groups.
+Of the 96 still in community use, some 39 buildings had achieved or were working towards asset transfer to local groups.
 The rest had mostly been transferred to housing providers or were already on FR&I or CISWO leases.
-Only a few (ten buildings) remain to be asset transferred later; these have complex issues such as structural problems which will take longer to resolve.
+Only a few (seven buildings) remain to be asset transferred later; these have complex issues such as structural problems which will take longer to resolve.